junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 >
 > Dean rolled his eyes, almost as if proud of himself, "So we've pissed Fate off *personally*."
 >
-> Cas could already hear the "Awesome" right on tip of his tongue, like they haven't realized how big of a matter it was.
+> Cas could already hear the "Awesome" right on the tip of his tongue, like they haven't realized how big of a matter it was.
 So he had to emphasize it just a little more.
 >
 > He squinted at the brothers, glancing between them, but looking at Dean longer, more warningly.
 "If I know her -- and I do -- she won't stop until you're dead."
 So just telling the boys to be careful wouldn't help the slightest.
-And it pained him so much to think just because of his angel civil war, and because of that tactic he and Balthazar pulled, and now it's Sam and Dean that's paying the price.
+And it pained him so much to think that, just because of their civil war up there, and because of that tactic he and Balthazar pulled, and now it's Sam and Dean who's paying the price.
 Especially Dean.
 Castiel grimaced, shifting uncomfortably.
 >
-> "Awesome," Dean blurted out, watching Cas hopefully like he had all the answers to the world.
+> "Awesome," Dean blurted out, watching Cas with eyes full of curious wonder and light hope, as if the angel had all the answers to the world.
 "So what do we do?"
 >
 > "Kill her," Cas answered simply.
 That seemed to be the only neat solution, after all. *He couldn't protect them all the time (to keep them safe), and he couldn't lose the war (also to keep them safe).
 Then this seemed to be the only thing they could do.*
 >